 Ever been desperately hoping for a refreshing bourbon cocktail but frustrated that it was hard to find a good enough excuse?
-Thankfully, for those moments, Mint Julep Day is here to pander to those wildest fantasies… just as long as those fantasies involved sipping this classic cocktail.
+Thankfully, for those moments, National Mint Julep Day is here to pander to those wildest fantasies… just as long as those fantasies involved sipping this classic cocktail.

-Created just for this occasion, it’s worth celebrating the Mint Julep just about any time of the year, but especially on Mint Julep Day!
+Created just for this occasion, it’s worth celebrating the Mint Julep just about any time of the year, but especially on National Mint Julep Day!

-History of Mint Julep Day
+History of National Mint Julep Day

 Mint Julep, a delicious and refreshing alcoholic beverage made with bourbon, originates in the southern regions of the United States and still counts this area as its heartland.
 This sentiment is especially true of Kentucky, where the annual Kentucky Derby horse race sees around 120,000 of these tasty beverages served each year.